-With over 40 years of experience in the engineering and manufacturing of overhead cranes, we’ve partnered with customers with all different levels of knowledge regarding overhead cranes.
-We realize that each person we work with may need some help filling in the blanks regarding different aspects of what an overhead crane is, what an overhead crane does, what types of overhead cranes are available, and which class of overhead crane may be best for their business.
+With over 50 years of experience in the engineering and manufacturing of overhead cranes, we’ve partnered with customers with all different levels of knowledge regarding overhead cranes.
+We realize that each person we work with may need some help filling in the blanks in terms of what an overhead crane is, what an overhead crane does, what types of overhead cranes are available, and which class of overhead crane may be best for their business.

 In this article, our goal is to unpack some of these questions and break them down into their simplest format.
 We want to help you establish a base-level understanding of overhead cranes and how you can select an overhead crane that is best suited for your business’s needs.